bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

 The **dbconfig-common** configuration (and credentials) is done by the **bareos-database-common** package.
 Settings are stored in the file :file:`/etc/dbconfig-common/bareos-database-common.conf`.

 The Bareos database backend will get automatically configured in :file:`/etc/bareos/bareos-dir.d/catalog/MyCatalog.conf`.
-If the Server is not running locally you need to specify **DB Address**:sup:`Dir`:sub:`Catalog`  in the catalog ressource.
+If the Server is not running locally you need to specify **DB Address**:sup:`Dir`:sub:`Catalog`\  in the catalog ressource.
 A later reconfiguration might require manual adapt changes.

-.. raw:: latex

 .. warning::
-  When using the PostgreSQL backend and updating to Bareos $<$ 14.2.3, it is necessary to manually grant database permissions (\command{grant_bareos_privileges), normally by}
+   When using the PostgreSQL backend and updating to Bareos < 14.2.3, it is necessary to manually grant database permissions (:program:`grant_bareos_privileges`), normally by

 .. code-block:: sh
-    :caption:

-     <parameter>su - postgres -c /usr/lib/bareos/scripts/grant_bareos_privileges</parameter>
+    <command> </command><parameter>su - postgres -c /usr/lib/bareos/scripts/grant_bareos_privileges</parameter>

 For details see chapter :ref:`CatMaintenanceManualConfiguration`.